A Common Mental Health Challenge in the United States

 Chinese Medicine places great emphasis on the connection between the mind, body, and spirit.
 There is no separation, a person’s physical health is a reflection of their emotional state.
-The organ systems must function in harmony in order for there to be a balance in the body.
+The organ systems must function in harmony for there to be a balance in the body.

 Anxiety often reflects a disturbance of the Zang organs; these include the Heart, Lungs, Spleen, Liver, and Kidneys.
 Each organ has specific functions and is associated with different emotions.
 The heart stores the shen (your mind/spirit), the lungs are related to grief, the liver to anger, the spleen to worry, and the kidneys to fear.
 These are all commonly experienced emotions and can influence the flow of energy throughout your body.